 Fiber-based composite development sparks special interest.

-Composites is a high-growth industry and, according to two major market intelligence groups, will reach over $100 billion by 2022.
+Composites is a high-growth industry and, according to two major market intelligence groups, will reach more than $100 billion by 2022.
 Paris-based JEC Composites has estimated that this sector grew from $75 billion to $82 billion in one year during 2015-16 and will reach a value of $103 billion by 2021.
 MarketsandMarket™ estimates that the CAGR of this sector will be about 8 percent, and the market value will reach $115 billion by 2022.

 An interesting fact is that this sector’s growth will be above the GDP growth rate of developed economies such as the U.S. and Europe.
 This positive growth figure provides confidence in the sector, which is vital for continuing investments.

 A new understanding of composites